halildgn/automating-slr/README.md

 6. The generated binary should now be placed in the `automating-slr/src-python/dist`.
 You can now use this binary to launch the application without having to perform any additional steps(You can also distribute it to other machines with same OS&processor family but please see the warnings section below).

+# Configuration

+* Your theme preference and build configurations are managed by `pickledDB` and stored in your home directory, in a file called `automating-slr-config.db`.
+In case of switching over to other machines in the future, you can still enjoy your existing builds by placing this file in that machine's home directory.

 # For possible development cycles in the future
 * Install `nodejs`
 * In `automating-slr`, install the packages via `npm install`